-When someone is faced with increased pressure (in this case at exam time) their body can go into a ‘fight or flight’ response which releases increased amounts of adrenalin into the body.
+When someone is faced with increased pressure (in this case at exam time) their body can go into a ‘fight or flight’ response which releases increased amounts of adrenaline into the body.
 This can lead to various symptoms including:

-If exam stress or stress in general is not resolved responsibly, it can lead to more serious problems like:
+If exam stress or stress, in general, is not resolved responsibly, it can lead to more serious problems like:

 What influences a person’s stress tolerance level?